cztomczak/cefpython/api/cefpython.md

 Post a task for execution on the thread associated with this task runner.
 Execution will occur asynchronously.
 Only Browser process threads are allowed.

-An example usage is in the wxpython.py example on Windows, in implementation of LifespanHandler.OnBeforePopup().

 List of threads in the Browser process:
 * cef.TID_UI: The main thread in the browser.
 This will be the same as the main application thread if cefpython.Initialize() is called with a ApplicationSettings.multi_threaded_message_loop value of false.
 Do not perform blocking tasks on this thread.
 All tasks posted after CefBrowserProcessHandler::OnContextInitialized() and before CefShutdown() are guaranteed to run.
 This thread will outlive all other CEF threads.
 * cef.TID_DB: Used to interact with the database.